Colma, California: San Francisco cemetery relocations

-Colma became the site for numerous cemeteries after San Francisco outlawed new interments within its city limits in 1900, then evicted all existing cemeteries in 1912.
+Colma became the site for numerous cemeteries after San Francisco outlawed new interments within its city limits in 1900, then evicted most existing cemeteries in 1912.
 In the 1910s, many of the roads to Colma were not maintained.
 Bodies were transported by street cars in San Francisco down Valencia Street in the Mission District; which resulted in many mortuaries and funeral homes in this location for quick access to Colma.
 Approximately 150,000 bodies were moved between 1920 and 1941, at a cost of $10 per grave and marker.
 Many of the remains in Colma came from the Lone Mountain Cemetery complex.
 Those for whom no one paid the fee were reburied in mass graves, and the markers were recycled in various San Francisco public works.
 Some examples include drain gutters at Buena Vista Park and bolstering breakwater near the St. Francis Yacht Club.
 They can be seen at low tide on Ocean Beach.
 The completion of the relocation was delayed until after World War II.
-The main rail line between San Francisco and San Jose running through Colma had been bypassed in 1907 for a route closer to the San Francisco Bay shoreline, and the former main line was repurposed as a branch line to move coffins to Colma.
-Decades later, the right-of-way for the rail line through Colma was purchased by BART for use in the San Francisco International Airport extension project.
+The main rail line between San Francisco and San Jose running through Colma had been bypassed by the Bayshore Cutoff, completed in 1907 and providing a route closer to the San Francisco Bay shoreline, and the former main line was repurposed as a branch line to move coffins to Colma.
+Decades later, the right-of-way for the branch line through Colma was purchased by BART for use in the San Francisco International Airport extension project.

+An early effort to incorporate in 1903 was condemned by the San Francisco Call as "a scheme whereby the town of Colma is to be made a plague spot of vice" to benefit gamblers and crooked politicians.
 The Town of Lawndale was incorporated in 1924, primarily at the behest of the cemetery owners with the cooperation of the handful of residents who lived closest to the cemeteries.
 The residential and business areas immediately to the north continued to be known as Colma.
 As another California city named Lawndale already existed, in Los Angeles County, the post office retained the Colma designation, and the town changed its name back to Colma in 1941.